(Master Sheo Pershad ji (Masterji) – Rai Bahadur Lala. Sheo Pershadji))

 Commercial College:

-Bringing together Teachers, training them, creating the curriculum as the commercial business requirements, importing relevant Books from Lahore, Karachi & other places using his experience both as teacher and businessman to setup “Commercial College” in a small premises in Chandni Chowk, later shifted it to a rented accommodation opposite his No. 16 Darya Ganj Kothi in No. 8 Darya Ganj Kothi overlooking the Yamuna River which was later known as Shri Ram College of Commerce (SRCC).
+Bringing together Teachers, training them, creating the curriculum for“Commercial Studies” as per the commercial business requirements to facilitate Trade & Commerce in “Delhi” within Indian & English Business Communities, importing relevant Books from Lahore, Karachi & Other places in Urdu, Sanskrit, Hindi & English and also creating subject-wise Transcripts – “Study Material” in English, Hindi & Urdu which were printed in Lahore, Karachi & Other places using his experience both as teacher and businessman ,and with help from his Teaching cum Business Fraternity, to setup “Commercial College” in a small premises in Chandni Chowk which was initially established in Lahore , later shifted it to a rented accommodation (arranged with the help of the English Deputy Commission & Controller of Estate, in the premises owned by the English Government) opposite his No. 16 Darya Ganj Kothi in No. 8 Darya Ganj Kothi overlooking the Yamuna River which was convenient to both Indian & English Students which was later known as Shri Ram College of Commerce (SRCC).

-In the year 1911 construction of First Five Storey multi storey building in Delhi “Pilli Kothi” near Novelty Cinema for renting to English Government & Industries shifting from Calcutta to the New Capital “Delhi” which in deep global recession which followed the First World War 1914-18 was sold to British Railways in 1921 at a great loss.
+In the year 1911 construction of First Five Storey multi storey building in Delhi “Pilli Kothi” near Novelty Cinema for renting to English Government & Industries shifting from Calcutta to the New Capital “Delhi” which in deep global recession, followed by the First World War 1914-18 was sold to British Railways in 1921 at a great loss.